SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 :func:`~pypet.trajectory.Trajectory.f_store`
 for data storage, this will always be called at the end of the simulation and at the end of a single run automatically (unless you set `automatic_storing` to `False`).
-Yet, be aware that if add any custom data during a single run not under a group named `run_XXXXXXXX` this data will not be immediately saved after the run completion.
+Yet, be aware that if you add any custom data during a single run not under a group named `run_XXXXXXXX` this data will not be immediately saved after the completion of the run.
 In case of multiprocessing this data will be lost if not manually stored.

 You start your simulations by creating an environment object: